wp-plugins/visual-form-builder-magic/readme.txt

 1. Add the "send-to" class to the CSS Classes field to cause emails to get sent there as well.

 == Changelog ==

+= 1.0.3 =
+* Nothing really.
+Just getting version numbers in sync.
+It was actually a needless commit.
+I could have done it in the tag, in retrospect.

+= 1.0.2 =
+* Removed hard-coded switch case for form_id.
+It was totally unnecessary.
+Thanks Matthew Muro.

+= 1.0.1 =
+* fixed bug in readme

 = 1.0 =
 * Initial release which supports mutlitple email recipients based on form input